 The Town of Georgina uses both sand and salt for snow and ice control throughout the Town during the winter period.
-Winter sand is a mixture of nine parts screened sand to one part Thawrox treated Salt (a 9:1 mixture prepared during stockpiling).
+Winter sand is a mixture of nine parts screened sand to one part Salt (a 9:1 mixture prepared during stockpiling).
 Salt is procured through the York Region Purchasing Co-operative from Compass Materials and sand is procured through a public competitive process according to the Town's Procurement Policy.

 The location, route, road classification and roadside environment all factor into whether sand or salt is the primary material for that route.
-In general, salt will be used in all urban and semiurban environments.
-A 9:1 mixture will be used in rural environments and is used on most sidewalks within Georgina.
+In general, salt will be used on all paved urban roadways.
+A 9:1 mixture will be used in rural environments and a 7:3 mixture on most sidewalks within Georgina.

-This material selection is based upon the success of the Winter Material Trials in 2020-2021, whereby salt (unmixed) was the primary material used in a selected urban environment of a period of time and numer of winter events, and qualitative and quantitative assessment was done on its effectiveness.
+This material selection is based upon the success of the Winter Material Trials in 2020-2023, whereby salt (unmixed) was the primary material used in a selected urban environment of a period of time and numer of winter events, and qualitative and quantitative assessment was done on its effectiveness.

-Through a report to Council in July of 2021, the endorsement to expand the trail through this winter was received.
-It is expected to see similar results, that being a reduction in operating cost, efficiency in operations and reduced sand management in the spring (sweeping and catch basin cleaning).
-Similarly, the expansion is being conducted as a best management practice within industry to mimic comparator municipalities and to fall inline with conservation based studies (Lake Simcoe Region Conservation Authority) concerned with sediment (sand) in waterways.
+Results from the Winter Materials Trials proved a reduction in operating cost, efficiency in operations and reduced sand management in the spring (sweeping and catch basin cleaning).
+Similarly, the expansion is being conducted as a best management practice within industry to mimic comparator municipalities and to fall in line with conservation-based studies (Lake Simcoe Region Conservation Authority) concerned with sediment (sand) in waterways.